Avivar101/portfolio_app/README.md

 Well I would go ahead to implement the auto dark/light theme,

-Put in a proper launcher icon

-fix or remove the sliding_up_panel, installed it on my device and it doesn't functino properly
+fix or remove the sliding_up_panel, installed it on my device and it doesn't function properly, on launch it doesn't display the information in it, after a couple clicks here and there before it shows.

 ### APK LINK